gauthamsambath/spring-boot-assignment-2-mongodb/README.md

 This Web application has no front end as in display page for web page has not been designed .It only performs all the CRUD operations .

-Implented Using Spring Boot,Spring.io and Maven.
+Implemented Using Spring Boot,Spring.io and Maven.